CppMtl/Meetups/README.md

 The group announces its events on [a meetup page](https://www.meetup.com/CppMtl/).
 Please subscribe to the group and RSVP for the events you plan to attend in order to help the organizers handle the logistics for holding these meetups.

 This repository is the location where presentation material is published.
 It is an archive for the previous meetups and the upcoming speakers will be asked to share their slides here.

+To chat with other C++ Montréal members, you can join the [chatroom](http://cpplang.diegostamigni.com/).
+[Click here to request an invitation](http://cpplang.diegostamigni.com/).